roselandroche/roselandroche/README.md

 ### 🌱 My goals include:

-- Learning more about testing
+- Transitioning into a QA career

 - Joining organizations that support causes I identify with